 |China plans to reduce single-use plastics

-China has unveiled ambitious plans to drastically reduce single-use plastics by 2025.
-China's National Development and Reform Commission is fast-tracking a number of measures designed to slash the production and use of plastics over the next five years.
-It announced that by the end of 2020, non-biodegradable plastic bags will be banned in supermarkets and shopping malls in major cities.
-The ban will also apply to food delivery services, which use vast amounts of the plastics.
-Single-use plastic straws and cutlery used by food takeaway services will be banned nationwide by the end of this year.
-China will encourage the use of alternative materials such as non-plastic products and biodegradable shopping bags.
+China has ambitious plans to greatly reduce single-use plastics by 2025.
+China's National Development and Reform Commission is fast-tracking measures to slash the production and use of plastics over the next five years.
+By the end of 2020, non-biodegradable plastic bags will be banned in supermarkets and malls in major cities.
+Food delivery and takeaway services, which use vast amounts of the plastics, will stop using single-use plastic straws and cutlery.
+These will be banned nationwide.
+China will encourage the use of alternative materials such as biodegradable shopping bags.

-Single-use plastics are one of the world's biggest sources of plastic pollution.
-They have become a ubiquitous part of daily life and a part of our throwaway culture.
-The Chinese authorities set a goal of reducing the "intensity of consumption" in order to reverse our reliance on single-use plastics.
-Previous regulations to curb plastic use, in 2008, led to an estimated cut in plastic bag production of 67 billion bags.
-The United Nations said it is urgent that all countries adopt policies similar to those China is introducing.
+Single-use plastics are a major source of plastic pollution.
+They have become a part of daily life and of our throwaway culture.
+China set a goal of reducing overconsumption in order to reverse our reliance on single-use plastics.
+Previous regulations on plastic use, in 2008, led to an estimated cut in production of 67 billion bags.
+The United Nations said all countries needed policies similar to those China is introducing.
 It said: "We are already unable to cope with the amount of plastic waste we generate, unless we rethink the way we manufacture, use and manage plastics."